 We understand from many of our clients that though the first year after bereavement is tough, in many cases it is the years that follow that feel harder.
 It’s often the case that support offered by friends, family and colleagues in the first 12 months drifts away as time goes on, leaving the bereaved to cope alone more and more.

 There is no time limit on grief, and everyone copes differently.

-Tell the people around you that you are still struggling and that you need their understanding and support, you may discover that they have been thinking about you and wondering how you are coping, but are worried about making you feel worse by bringing everything up, so you telling them honestly how you are feeling will give them the opportunity to support you.
+Tell the people around you that you are still struggling and that you need their understanding and support.
+You may discover that they have been thinking about you and wondering how you are coping, but are worried about making you feel worse by bringing everything up.
+By telling them honestly how you are feeling, it will give them the opportunity to support you.

-But most of all it is important to remember that it’s OK to feel sad, even years after a bereavement, that the pain you are feeling, as intolerable as it seems, is perfectly natural.
+Most of all, it is important to remember that it’s OK to feel sad, even years after a bereavement, that the pain you are feeling, as intolerable as it seems, is perfectly natural.

 If think you might struggle over the Christmas period you can contact the Samaritans 24/7 by calling 116 123